Mixed-state entanglement and phase transitions in Einstein-Born-Infeld massive gravity: The relationship between entanglement measurements and Hawking-Page phase transition

 Notably, the same scaling behavior has been observed in massive gravity theory \cite{Liu:2021rks}.

-In our investigation of the EN-BI massive gravity model, we have examined the scaling behavior of the system during the Hawking-Page phase transition.
-Our analysis demonstrates that when the phase diagram exhibits characteristics of a second-order phase transition, as illustrated in Fig.~\ref{fig:pd2}, the system consistently manifests a critical exponent of $\alpha_s=1/3$.
+In our investigation of the EBI massive gravity model, we have examined the scaling behavior of the system during the Hawking-Page phase transition.
+Our analysis demonstrates that when the phase diagram exhibits characteristics of a second-order phase transition, as illustrated in figure~\ref{fig:pd2}, the system consistently manifests a critical exponent of $\alpha_s=1/3$.
 Moreover, all holographic quantum information measures share this same critical exponent.